Autism for Lifelong Learning (ALL)

 It is the intention of the ALL Program to serve the areas of Luzerne and Wyoming Counties.

 The ALL Program is a part of Misericordia University and has services that fall under the University's Autism Center.
-The ALL Program has been licensed by the Office of Developmental Programs under the requirements of Chapter 2380, and all program services have been approved by the Office of Developmental Programs, the Bureau of Autism Services, and the Office of Vocational Rehabilitation.
+The ALL Program has been qualified by the Office of Developmental Programs and all program services have been approved by the Bureau of Autism Services, and the Office of Vocational Rehabilitation.
 Funding sources are Adult Autism Waiver, Consolidated and Person/Family Direct Support Waiver Services, OVR funding, and fee-for-service.
 In addition, funding from grants, gifts to the program and donations are accepted.

 The Autism for Lifelong Learning Program also offers Transition Services

 Joan Roth Kleinman - ALL Program Director